 The first thing to note about Taiwan (also known as the Republic of China) is its status in the global economy and supply chain.
 If you have a cell phone, there’s a good chance it operates using a chip made in Taiwan.
 Taiwan is one of the 20 largest economies in the world in terms of GDP, and is one of the top 20 importers and exporters of merchandise worldwide.

 Up to 1986 Taiwan was governed under martial law, and the first full and free elections were not held until 1991.
-However, with a still nascent democracy, voter turnout in Taiwan has always been above 70%.
-There are a minimum number of seats in the Taiwanese parliament that must be allocated to women, and 6 seats are reserved for aboriginal members.
+However, with a still nascent democracy, voter turnout in Taiwan has always been above 70 per cent.
+There are a minimum number of seats in the Taiwanese parliament that must be allocated to women, and six seats are reserved for aboriginal members.
 In many ways, democratic standards in Taiwan surpass those of other nations.

 When asked about the future of Taiwan’s relations with China, many of the senior representatives with whom we met replied that there are too many variables outside of Taiwan’s control to be sure of the future, but agreed that of utmost importance is the avoidance of violent conflict in the region.
 I couldn’t help but wonder: how many government leaders around the world today would admit complete uncertainty if asked about the future?

 The honesty and humility with which this uncertainty was shared with us was powerful.
 Our invitation to hear from the two major political parties, and from civil society groups, conveyed an openness to discuss Taiwan’s past and future.
 Our hosts would sometimes contradict one another.
 There are groups in Taiwan calling for full independence, and during a visit with the opposition party we were told of abuses that occurred in the 1980s.
 We also heard about the ongoing work needed to address discrimination and human rights issues in Taiwan.